IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 This app shows how to create, read, update, delete and query Invoice using objects.

 #### Configure this app
-For OAuth2 apps, please go to [OAuth2 playgorund](https://developer.intuit.com/v2/ui#/playground) and follow the OAuth2 and then enter the access token and associated realm id in [settings.py](mysite/settings.py).
+For OAuth2 apps, please go to [OAuth2 playgorund](https://developer.intuit.com/v2/ui#/playground) and follow the OAuth2 flow and then paste the access token and associated realm id in [settings.py](mysite/settings.py).

-This app is by default uses OAuth2 tokens, if your have OAuth1 app and would like to run this app, please go to [settings.py](mysite/settings.py) and change `oauth_flag` to 1, enter follow steps for app 1 i.e. OAuth1 implementation to run it and get access tokens and realm id.
+This app by default uses OAuth2 tokens, if your have OAuth1 app and would like to run this app, please go to [settings.py](mysite/settings.py) and change `oauth_flag` to 1, follow steps from OAuth1 implementation to run it and save access tokens and realm id to session.

 Then follow the steps given above to launch the app and go to url `http://localhost:8000/invoice`